Zokrates/ZoKrates/zokrates_book/src/examples/mpc_tutorial.md

 The random beacon is the `2^n` iteration of `SHA256` over the hash evaluated on some high entropy and publicly available data.
-Possible sources of data could be: the closing value of the stock market on a certain date, the output of a selected set of national lotteries, the value of a block at a particular height in one or more blockchains etc.
+Possible sources of data could be: the closing value of the stock market on a certain date, the output of a selected set of national lotteries, the value of a block at a particular height in one or more blockchains, etc.

 ## Verifying contributions